aramgg.com

 Why the Reworked Statikk Shiv Became a Flexible Core Item

-In patch 16.9 ARAM Mayhem, the reworked Statikk Shiv is no longer just a marksman damage item.
+In patch 26.9 ARAM Mayhem, the reworked Statikk Shiv is no longer just a marksman damage item.
 It now triggers through Energized attacks, and bounced targets can also carry on-hit effects, which amplifies many augments.
-In 16.9 data, Light 'Em Up!Light 'Em Up! reaches a 56.1% win rate, VulnerabilityVulnerability sits at 52.7%, and FirebrandFirebrand is at 51.7%.
+In 26.9 data, Light 'Em Up!Light 'Em Up! reaches a 56.1% win rate, VulnerabilityVulnerability sits at 52.7%, and FirebrandFirebrand is at 51.7%.
 All of them are on-hit or item-damage hooks that Shiv can amplify.
 This guide breaks down the mechanic, augment synergies, and item checklist to show when the new Shiv is worth building.

 Core Mechanic: Bounced Targets Carry On-Hit Effects

-Once that is clear, the categories are simple: Energized effects such as ReEnergizeReEnergize; direct on-hit effects such as Mystic PunchMystic Punch, FirebrandFirebrand, JuicedJuiced, Shrink RayShrink Ray; item-damage crit scaling such as VulnerabilityVulnerability; and effects that let abilities apply on-hit effects, such as Ethereal WeaponEthereal Weapon.
+Once that is clear, the categories are simple: Energized effects such as Augment#1330; direct on-hit effects such as Mystic PunchMystic Punch, FirebrandFirebrand, JuicedJuiced, Shrink RayShrink Ray; item-damage crit scaling such as VulnerabilityVulnerability; and effects that let abilities apply on-hit effects, such as Ethereal WeaponEthereal Weapon.
 The reworked Shiv is strong because it links these separate trigger systems together.

 Do not decide by asking only whether the champion is a marksman.
 Check whether you already have on-hit, Energized, item-damage crit, or ability-applies-on-hit augments.